tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/6 - Memory Management.md

 	- Android terminates apps if low free memory, but first writes its application state to flash for fast restart.
 - Both support paging.

+**Contiguous Allocation**

+- Main memory must support both OS and user processes.
+- Limited resource, must allocate efficiently.
+- Contiguous allocation is one early method.
+- Main memory usually in two partitions
+	- Resident OS, usually held in low memory with interrupt vector
+	- User processes then held in high memory.
+	- Each process contained in single contiguous section of memory

+**Room for growth**

+- How much memory should be allocated for a process when it is created or swapped in.
+- If the processes is fixed, this is easy.
+- If the process can grow
+	- If the is a hole adjacent, allocate and grow in the hole.
+	- If there is no memory to grow, suspend and wait, or kill it.
+- Or allocate some space so that the process can grow.

+**Dynamic Storage-Allocation Problem**

+- How to satisfy a request of si

 ## Paging

 ## Page Replacement